GameDriver-io/gdio.unity_api.doc/README.md

 ##### Returns

-Returns TRUE if the GameDriver agent was able to process the request successfully.
+TRUE if the GameDriver agent was able to process the request successfully.

 ##### Parameters